mehulagg/gitlab/doc/user/project/quick_actions.md

 ## Issues, merge requests, and epics

 The following quick actions are applicable to descriptions, discussions, and threads.
-Some quick actions may not be available to all subscription tiers.
+Some quick actions might not be available to all subscription tiers.

 | Command                               | Issue                  | Merge request          | Epic                   | Action |
 |:--------------------------------------|:-----------------------|:-----------------------|:-----------------------|:-------|